rasagy/The10Books/list-dump.md

 9. The Desert Spear - Peter V. Brett
 10. A Song of Ice and Fire Series - George R.R.
 Martin
 11. Harry Potter Series - J.K.
 Rowling

+###Gursartaj Singh Nijjar
+1. The Enchanted Wood - Enid Blyton (very vividly remember the forest)
+2. Famous Five series - Enid Blyton
+3. Goosebumps - RL Stine (For the humour actually, i found them to be incredibly funny)
+4. Hitchhikers Guide - Douglas Adams (I managed to read 4 of the 5 in the trilogy of five books)
+5. Londonstani - Gautam Malkani
+6. 55 - Chetan Chhatwal
+7. Wheel of Surya - Jamila Gavin (Read it in Class 8 in school)
+8. Hello, I love you, Goodbye! - Steve Reichstein
+9. Mathematics for Class X, XI, and XII - RD Sharma
+10. Animal Farm - George Orwell
+11. Inscrutable Americans
+12. Corporate Finance by Brealey, Myers and Allen
+13. Financial Statement Analysis and Valuation - Stephen H Penman
+14. The innumerable Tell me Whys, encyclopaedias, Joy of knowledge etc that i read as a child
+15. An introduction to Real Analysis - Bartle & Sherbert (Whichever part I read was interesting)
+16. Fools Die and Godfather - Mario Puzo

 ###Harsha Vardhan Sripathi
 1. Malazan- steven erikson